Staff Profile:Dr Chukwumerije Okereke

-Chuks is the moderator of United Nations Institute for Training and Research (UNITAR) Climate Diplomacy Course and has served as a consultant to DFID, UNDP, the World Bank and a number of African Governments.
+Chuks was the pioneer moderator of United Nations Institute for Training and Research (UNITAR) Climate Diplomacy Course and has served as a consultant to DFID, UNDP, the World Bank and a number of African Governments.

 He is a member of the Editorial Board of the journal Global Environmental Politics, the official journal of the Environmental Studies Section, International Studies Association (ISA).
-He is also a member of the Executive Committee, Environmental Studies Sections, ISA, a member of UNEP Principles for Sustainable Insurance (PSI) project and a member of the stakeholder advisory forum, Centre for Carbon Measurement and Governance at the National Physical Laboratory (NPL).
+He is also a member of the Executive Committee, Environmental Studies Sections, ISA, a member of UNEP Principles for Sustainable Insurance (PSI) project and a member of the Climate Strategies Network.

 - Ehresman, T.G. and Okereke, C. (2015) Environmental justice and conceptions of the green economy.
 International Environmental Agreements: Politics, Law and Economics, 15 (1). pp. 13-27.
 ISSN 1573-1553 doi: 10.1007/s10784-014-9265-2